harshshah2599/AvocadoAI/README.md

 # AvocadoAI 🥑

 AvocadoAI is a cutting-edge application designed to leverage advanced generative AI models for analyzing and extracting meaningful insights from medical or health related blog articles.
-The project encompasses functionalities for data processing, interaction with AI models, FastAPI for creating endpoints, and storage of analysis results.
+The project encompasses functionalities for data extracction, interaction with AI models, FastAPI for creating endpoints, and storage of analysis results.

 ## Table of Contents